-Error Code Name Description 0 No Error No programming errors There is an error in the format of the Command Word.
+Error Code Name Description 0 No Error No programming errors 1 Command Error There is an error in the format of the Command Word.
 You are attempting enter a mode that the ANR2 cannot allow at this time.
-For example, attempt- ing to start measurement on a channel that is not yet aligned.
-You attempted to enter a mode without setting the correct person person of a large setting 4) You attempted to align both channels without exiting Alignment Mode and saving the first in flash.
+For example, attempting to start measurement on a channel that is not yet aligned.
+You attempted to enter a mode without setting the correct password in word 1.
+You attempted to align both channels without exiting Alignment Mode and saving the first in flash.
 Each channel must be aligned separately.
-1 Command Error 5) Programming both the Minimum and Maximum Values when using the One Sided Alignment or Two Sided Symmetrical Alignment methods.
-6) You attempted to program two setpoint values at the same physical position.
+Programming both the Minimum and Maximum Values when using the One Sided Alignment or Two Sided Symmetrical Alignment methods.
+You attempted to program two setpoint values at the same physical position.
 The sensor must be moved before setting a different setpoint value.
-7) You attempted to use the Two Point Alignment method without writing the Write Two Point Alignment Data command to the ANR2 while configuring the channel.
-8) Attempting to program a position value while in Two Point Alignment mode before acquiring a signal to roughly calculate the gain.
-1) In Alignment Mode, you attempt to save to flash without setting all of the required parameters.
-2 Save to Flash Error 2) An error has occurred when trying to save the parameters to Flash.
+You attempted to use the Two Point Alignment method without writing the Write Two Point Alignment Data command to the ANR2 while configuring the channel.
+You attempted to use the Two Point Alignment method without setting both the Minimum and Maximum Values.
+Attempting to program a position value while in Two Point Alignment mode before acquiring a signal to roughly calculate the gain.
+2 Save to Flash Error In Alignment Mode, you attempt to save to flash without setting all of the required parameters.
+An error has occurred when trying to save the parameters to Flash.
 The module will set both of the Status LED's on red.
 You must cycle power to the ANR2 to clear this fault.
 3 Excitation Voltage Error The Excitation Voltage parameter is outside of its range of 800 to 12,000 millivolts.
 4 Excitation Frequency Error The Excitation Frequency parameter is outside of its range of 400 to 10,000 hertz.